-The Law Teaching Network (LTN) project is an ongoing partnership between the Faculty of Law and McGill's Teaching and Learning Services (TLS).
+The Law Teaching Network (LTN) project is an ongoing, multi-year partnership between the Faculty of Law and McGill's Teaching and Learning Services (TLS).
 The project aims to generate a shared commitment to excellent, innovative and engaging teaching and learning practices in the Faculty.
-Over the past three years, significant headway has been made on many program initiatives at both the individual and Faculty level.
+Since its inception in 2010, significant headway has been made on many program initiatives at both the individual and Faculty level.

 Syllabus example statements clickers [.doc]